While you don’t see that many acoustic bass guitars being played, they do have their own special place in various styles of music.

 The bass also comes with an Ibanez pickup and an AEQ-2T preamp with the standard onboard tuner.
 There’s a lot of tone calibration that you can do, which is always a good sign.
 Another thing I like is that the finish isn’t too glossy.

 This helps prevent screeching sounds and warms up the tone considerably.
 Both feel and sound are well above the price point, and that’s all that ultimately matters.

-You can find the Fender FA-450CE in a variety of colors.
+Another Fender bass, you can find the FA-450CE in a variety of colors.
 The sunburst model looks best in my opinion and also has a more professional finish.
 I like the use of a two by two headstock as it provides better tuning retention and doesn’t mess too much with the string action or tension.